Famous Shopping Streets in London

 Jermyn Street

-This charming street near Piccadilly Circus is wonderful and oh so classy.
+This charming street near Piccadilly Circus is wonderful and oh-so classy.
 It’s the traditional home of shirtmaking and you’ll soon find yourself amongst some very dapper people.
-Should you have need for a badger-hair brush, some fine leather brogues or a country Tweed suit, you’ll find it in Jermyn Street.
+Should you need a badger hair brush, some fine leather brogues or a bespoke country Tweed suit, you’ll find it in Jermyn Street.

 Covent Garden Piazza

 Covent Garden may seem an obvious choice, but it remains special.
-Enjoy the heady mix of street performers, market stalls, the unusual and the expected.
-In a short stretch you can walk from The Moomin Shop to the Apple store to Tiffany & Co – and that mix sums it up.
+The neo-classical piazza dates back to Victorian times and brings a certain grandeur and elegance to the market that lies beneath.
+Enjoy the heady mix of street performers, quirky market stalls, the unusual and the expected.
+In a short stretch, you can walk from The Moomin Shop to the Apple store to Tiffany & Co. – and that mix sums it up.
 It looks particularly pretty at Christmas with festive lights, tasteful decorations and the smell of roasting chestnuts.

 Beauchamp Place